Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 ## Get your zDEV balance.<br />
 ![zDEV Balance](/images/zDEV-balance.png)
 ## Send the mail to `zdev@deviantcoin.io`.<br />
-Using the info collected in the text editor, fill and send a mail with following info:<br />
+Using the info collected in the text editor, fill and send an e-mail with following info:<br />
 ```
 To: zdev@deviantcoin.io
 Subject: zDEV SWAP <address>